xpack-dev-tools/ms-spawn-issue/README.md

 C:\Users\ilg\tmp\ms-spawn-issue\tests>
 ```

-As it can be seen, both tests pass, so the problem is specific to `make.exe`.
+As it can be seen, both tests pass, so the problem is specific to `make.exe`
+and does not affect `ninja.exe`.

 Note: At first sight, the output seems out of order, but in fact it
 is even more ordered than for `make.exe`, since it shows the output
 in dependency order, after each command completes.

 ## Source files